MyNiuuu/MOFA-Video/README.md

 </div>

+## New Features/Updates 🔥🔥🔥

+We have released the Gradio inference code and the checkpoints for trajectory-based image animation!
+Please refer to `./MOFA-Video-Traj/README.md` for instructions.

 ## 📰 CODE RELEASE
-- [ ] Gradio demo and checkpoints for trajectory-based image animation (By this weekend)
+- [x] (2024.05.31) Gradio demo and checkpoints for trajectory-based image animation
 - [ ] Inference scripts and checkpoints for keypoint-based facial image animation
 - [ ] inference Gradio demo for hybrid image animation
 - [ ] Training codes